markwiering/meteorite/README.md

 # Meteorite *Complete*

----> This is a fork by me (Mark Wiering) of the original repository of Bauxite.
-The only change I made to this repository is: I included the font file uni0553-webfont.ttf, whereas the original GitHub repository doesn't include this file and instead links to a website that is down for several years.
+---> This is a fork by me (**Mark Wiering**) of the original repository of Bauxite.
+The only change I made to this repository is: I included the font file *uni0553-webfont.ttf*, whereas the original GitHub repository doesn't include this file and instead links to a website that is down for several years.
 For convenience, you can fork this repository instead.
-I haven't changed a thing except for including uni0553-webfont.ttf!
-Enjoy this marvellous game, made by Bauxite! :-D
+I haven't changed a thing except for including *uni0553-webfont.ttf*!
+Enjoy this marvellous game, made by **Bauxite**! :-D

-Below is the original text by Bauxite of the initial GitHub repository.
+Below is the original text by **Bauxite** of the initial GitHub repository.
 I only removed the text containing the dead link. ;-)

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/W7W2X7WN)